ChenxiiGuo/chenxiiguo.github.io/index.md

 #### [Binary Search Tree](https://github.com/ChenxiiGuo/cProjects#introduction-of-binarysearchtree)
 ##### [Source code](https://github.com/ChenxiiGuo/cProjects/tree/master/binarySearchTree)
 ##### Key words: C, Datastructure, Algorithms
-This projects contains four different parts.
+This project contains four different parts.

 This first part is to build a binary search tree and develop some methods for it, such as simple print, calculation of the depth, reblance a binary search tree and so on.